 - The tradition of brushing flats to increase clam settlement does not work while seawater temperatures are high, because the brush shelters green crabs, who eat the settling clams (Beal et al. 2020b).

 - Flexible netting is a promising clam protection tool, however, it will work best in areas where milky ribbon worm populations are low (see how Milky ribbon worms affect clams here).

 - Mud snail eggs can impede clam nets from operating correctly (see “Reducing Mud Snail Eggs on Predator Protective Netting”)

 - Boxes that protect clams from both the top and bottom are a better method of protecting planted clams in areas where there are milky ribbon worms (see here for information on protecting clams from Milky Ribbon worms).

 ADAPTIVE FISHERIES MANAGEMENT

 DEI provides science-based leadership to adapt to a changing marine environment.

 DEI has produced hundreds of millions of seed clams for coastal communities.

-DEI has assisted fishermen and other entrepreneurs create new aquaculture opportunities.
+DEI assists fishermen and other entrepreneurs create new marine economy-based opportunities.